 EXPANDING SUCCESSFUL AFFORDABLE HOUSING IN CAMBRIDGE

-For more than 20 years, Walden Square has been an example of successful affordable housing in the City of Cambridge, providing 240 high quality apartment homes to individuals and families through three different subsidy programs.
+For a quarter century, Walden Square has been an example of successful affordable housing in the City of Cambridge, providing 240 high quality apartment homes to individuals and families through three different subsidy programs.
 Located midway between Porter Square and Fresh Pond in North Cambridge, the community is 100% occupied with a waiting list of nearly 1,000 households.

-The Walden Square Phase II project is being pursued under the 100% Affordable Housing Overlay (AHO) initiative adopted by the Cambridge City Council in October 2020.
+The Walden Square Phase II project earned local approval under the 100% Affordable Housing Overlay (AHO) initiative adopted by the Cambridge City Council in October 2020.

 The AHO is designed to help affordable housing developers create new, permanently affordable homes more quickly, more cost effectively, and in areas of the city where there are currently fewer affordable housing opportunities.